Spanish debt costs spiral as crisis deepens

-MADRID Spanish 10-year borrowing costs neared the 7 percent danger level and Bankia shares hit record lows on Monday after the government, struggling to sort out its finances, proposed putting sovereign debt into the struggling lender.

-Prime Minister Mariano Rajoy pinned the blame for the rising borrowing costs on concern about the future of the euro.
+Prime Minister Mariano Rajoy pinned the blame for the rising borrowing costs - the spread over Germany reached the highest since the euro's launch - on concern about the future of the single currency.
 He again ruled out seeking outside aid to revive a banking sector laid low by a property boom that has long since bust.

-The risk premium demanded by investors to hold Spanish 10-year debt rather than the German benchmark reached its highest since the launch of the euro and closed the day for the first time above 500 basis points, at 511.

 "There are major doubts over the euro zone and that makes the risk premium for some countries very high.
 That's why it would be a very good idea to deliver a clear message there's no going back for the euro," Rajoy told a news conference.